 The Mansion Inn Clarion Hotel closed in 2012; it has sat vacant ever since and quickly became a mischief magnet.

-In 2015, Sotiris Kolokotronis, president of SKK, purchased the Mansion Inn and has some big things in store.
-The revitalized hotel will have 110 rooms, a restaurant, bar and café showcasing Sacramento’s Farm-to-Fork history with common spaces featuring local artwork and furniture.
+In 2015, Sotiris Kolokotronis, president of SKK, purchased the Mansion Inn with some big things in store.
+His plans for a revitalized hotel will have 110 rooms, a restaurant, bar and café showcasing Sacramento’s Farm-to-Fork history with common spaces featuring local artwork and furniture.
 Additionally, the hotel will be distinguished by a gallery atmosphere consistent throughout with art in the restaurants, lounge, corridors and guest rooms.
 A full-time art curator will oversee the hotel’s private collection and organize exhibitions, book readings, and musical performances.

 “The original design is as relevant today as it was when first envisioned in 1958,” said Kristopher Barkley, AIA, design director of D+B and the revitalization’s project designer.
 “Historically the Mansion Inn was a center for local gatherings, legislator hang-outs and a place people wanted to have dinner or a drink after work or the theater.
 We are respecting and enhancing the exterior while completely re-envisioning the interior experience, with a mid-century modern aesthetic that also speaks to the vibrant scene of local craftsman and artists here today,” he said.

-With these new plans, the possibilities are endless for bringing people in and making it a place for the public to enjoy again.
+With new revitalization efforts, the possibilities are endless for bringing people in and making it a place for the public to enjoy again.